Full-Time Faculty Positions

 Responsibilities

-Job responsibilities include teaching undergraduate and graduate screenwriting and television writing classes, committee service at the school, college, and university level, supervising student projects, advising, and continued creative activities and/or scholarship in the field.
+Job responsibilities include teaching undergraduate and graduate courses in writing for film and television, committee service at the school and college level, supervising student projects, and continued professional development.

 Minimum Qualifications